UN Sustainable Development Goal 15: Life on land

 Upon completion of the course the student should have the following learning outcomes:

-- Can describe the SDG 15 targets, indicators and central trade-offs among them and in relation to other SDGs
+- Can describe the SDG 15 targets, indicators and central trade-offs and synergies in light of 2030 Agenda.

 - Can identify the key governmental and intergovernmental arenas for decision-making relevant for SDG 15

-- Can master different types of presentation techniques , e.g. poster and essay
+- Can master different types of presentation techniques, e.g. poster presentation, debate and essay writing.

-- Can compose and use scientifically grounded arguments for relevant societal debates, both orally and in writing, individually and in groups
+- Can compose and use knowledge-based arguments for relevant societal debates, both orally and in writing, individually and as part of a team.

 Required Previous Knowledge